indiana-university/rivet-source/src/components/sidenav/README.md

 site.

-The sidenav is useful to allow the user to quickly navigate to a page nested deeply within a section, without having to navigate to each page along the way individually.
+The sidenav is useful to allow the user to quickly navigate to a page nested deeply within a section, without having to navigate to each page individually along the way.

 ## When to use
 - To provide links for navigating sections and pages within another section